-- 7.33 Currently, research operates under a dual funding system.
+7.33 Currently, research operates under a dual funding system.
 Research Councils provide hypothecated, competitively awarded funding, on a UK-wide basis, for individual projects.
-Funding is also provided by an un-hypothecated block grant ('quality-related') which is allocated to Universities to support research staff and infrastructure.
-This is allocated on the basis of performance in the Research Excellence Framework conducted every 6-7 years.
-Quality related funding is effectively devolved and is currently administered by HEFCW. - 7.34 HEFCW receives funds from the Welsh Government for research, innovation and engagement, the bulk of which is used to fund quality-related funding.
-HEFCW funds only 3\ and 4\ research, as measured by the Research Excellence Framework.
-Higher Education Funding Council for England (HEFCE) distributes quality-related funding according to a similar, though not identical, quality related based formula.
+Funding is also provided by an un-hypothecated block grant ('quality-related') which is allocated to universities to support research staff and infrastructure.
+This is allocated on the basis of performance in the Research Excellence Framework8 conducted every 6-7 years.
+Quality related funding is effectively devolved and is currently administered by HEFCW.

-- 7.35 The Hazelkorn report found that: - (a) Wales has a functioning post-compulsory education and research system, and a commitment to strengthening its role and contribution to society and the economy, enhancing quality and participation; - (b) the current system broadly meets learner and societal needs with the current approach working to some extent in that learning is being delivered in the postcompulsory education and research sector and the overall quality of performance is good; - (c) coherence between sixth forms, further education and higher education has improved; and - (d) there are examples of good to excellent relationships between higher education institutions, further education institutions and work based learning and adult community learning providers around specific initiatives - although this could be described as episodic.
+- 7.34 The Hazelkorn9 report found that: - (a) Wales has a functioning post-compulsory education and research system, and a commitment to strengthening its role and contribution to society and the economy, enhancing quality and participation; - (b) the current system broadly meets learner and societal needs with the current approach working to some extent in that learning is being delivered in the postcompulsory education and research sector and the overall quality of performance is good; - (c) coherence between sixth forms, further education and higher education has improved; and - (d) there are examples of good to excellent relationships between higher education institutions, further education institutions and work based learning and adult community learning providers around specific initiatives - although this could be described as episodic. - 7.35 HEFCW's role as an intermediate body is acknowledged by some stakeholders as beneficial.

-&lt;sup>8 Research Excellence Framework

-&lt;sup>9 Welsh Government | Towards 2030: A framework for building a world-class post-compulsory education system for Wales

-- 7.36 HEFCW's role as an intermediate body is acknowledged by some stakeholders as beneficial.
 This option is understood by providers and intermediaries and certain sectors may prefer to maintain the status quo.
-Local authority maintained school sixth forms are well integrated within compulsory education. - 7.37 This is a low cost option there are no additional upfront reform costs.
-This would be subject to the current system being able to mitigate any financial impacts that may result from emerging operational challenges. - 7.38 An approach is already in place to drive forward quality within the schools sector, which is expected to continue.
-With the ongoing developments in the curriculum, the outputs of Successful Futures will be taken forward into the key stage 4 and key stage 5 curriculum and teaching practice. - 7.39 Curriculum for Wales 2022 seeks to allow for a broadening of learning, supporting settings and schools to be more flexible in their approaches, and provides education leaders and practitioners with greater agency, enabling them to be innovative and creative.
+Local authority maintained school sixth forms are well integrated within compulsory education. - 7.36 This is a low cost option there are no additional upfront reform costs.
+This would be subject to the current system being able to mitigate any financial impacts that may result from emerging operational challenges. - 7.37 An approach is already in place to drive forward quality within the school sector, which is expected to continue.
+With the ongoing developments in the curriculum, the outputs of Successful Futures will be taken forward into the key stage 4 and key stage 5 curriculum and teaching practice.

+8 Research Excellence Framework

+9 Welsh Government | Towards 2030: A framework for building a world-class post-compulsory education system for Wales

+7.38 Curriculum for Wales 202210 seeks to allow for a broadening of learning, supporting settings and schools to be more flexible in their approaches, and provides education leaders and practitioners with greater agency, enabling them to be innovative and creative.
 At the heart of this are the four purposes of the curriculum, setting out the aspirations for all children and young people by the age of 16, enabling them to be successful learners, who play an active part in their community and wider society, and who are prepared to thrive in an increasingly complex world.